CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 - Once you are able to access your [Glasp](https://glasp.co) account after login in, you are prompted to choose up to 10 topics of interest of your choice before you can proceed.
 ![You are promted to select at most 10 favourite topics of interest so your Glasp homepage would feature your interests](./img/Choose%2010%20favorite%20topics%20of%20your%20choice.png "You are promted to select at most 10 favourite topics of interest so your Glasp homepage would feature your interests")

-- Click *save* after selecting 10 topics of your choice.
+- Click `save` after selecting 10 topics of your choice.
 ![The follow-up screen after selecting 10 topics of your choice](./img/After%20selecting%20your%2010%20favourite%20topics%2C%20hit%20save.png)

 - The [Glasp](https://glasp.co) algorithm curate articles to be displayed on your timeline.
-Afterwards, you cam toggle between these three options "Following", "Topics", and "Popular" for articles.
+Afterwards, you cam toggle between these three options `Following`, `Topics`, and `Popular` for articles.
 ![The Home screen after you have successfully logged into your account](./img/Home%20screen%20once%20a%20user%20is%20onboarded.png)

 - You can view an highlight by clicking on any of the articles displayed and then keep an eye on the changes on the right hand side of your screen.
 ![How to view another user's highlight](./img/Highlights%20in%20action.png "How to view another user's highlight")

-- You can also save an highlight by clicking on the *Add to saved item* icon just at the top right corner of the content border.
+- You can also save an highlight by clicking on the `Add to saved item` icon just at the top right corner of the content border.
 ![Saving an highlight in action](./img/Save%20highlight.png "How to save an highlight on Glasp")

 - When you click on your user profile, you are shown different options which includes Ask your Digital Me, Talk to founders, Settings, joining a slack community, Kindle Export, Find Like minds, Browser Extension, Tutorial Video, FAQs, Bug Report, and Sign out.